cbmr-data/cbmr-data.github.io/esrum/_sources/resources/cohorts.rst.txt

 In order to get access to a cohort managed by DAP, the data owner must first grant approval.
-This step varies between cohorts, as data owners have different methods of governing access, and may involve a simple email exchange, a review by committee, or another type of review.
+This step varies between cohorts, as data owners have different methods of governing access, and may involve a simple email exchange, a review by committee, or another type of review..

-To initiate this process,

-#. ensure that your scientific project(s) are registered in the CBMR
-   Project Manager, as described on the :ref:`p_usage_access_applying` page.
-You will need the Project IDs when applying for access to data.

-#. fill out and submit a data access form in the `Access Management
-   System`_.
-Note that you *must* be on the VPN to access the system, and use your UCPH credentials to log in.
-You will also be able to track the status of your application.

-Access will be granted once permission to access the cohort has been formally approved by the data owners.
-You will receive an automated email that ``Changes to your Identity were processed``, after which it may take up to 24 hours before you can access the data on Esrum.
+To initiate this process, fill out and submit a data access form in the `Access Management System`_.
+You will receive an automated email that ``Changes to your Identity were processed``, once your request has been approved, after which it may take up to 24 hours before you can access the data on Esrum.

+If you haven't already, then you must also :ref:`apply for access to Esrum itself <p_usage_access_applying>`

 .. tip::